SofijaErkin/bye-liking-baidu-websites/README.md

 (the hosts file is in the etc directory of macOS)

-Plesse shine on the cat painting the mimicry,
+Please shine on the cat painting the mimicry,

 if you are windows or Linux User.